alphagov/publishing-api/doc/api.md

 Uses [optimistic-locking](#optimistic-locking-previous_version).

-The request must conform to the schema defined in govuk-content-schemas if it doesn't a 422 with error message stating that the payload did not conform to the schema, and more details in the error details.
+The request must conform to the schema defined in govuk-content-schemas if it doesn't a 422 response will be returned with an error message stating that the payload did not conform to the schema with further error details.
 In development, an error can occur if you do not have the govuk-content-schemas locally, in which case ensure that you have pulled the latest version of [GOV.UK content schema](https://github.com/alphagov/govuk-content-schemas) and set the GOVUK_CONTENT_SCHEMAS_PATH environment variable to the location on your machine
 - eg `export GOVUK_CONTENT_SCHEMAS_PATH=/var/govuk/govuk-content-schemas`.